 • Phencyclidine (PCP)

-For more information about drug screening or an appointment with us at SoCal Urgent Care, we welcome you to give us a call, schedule an appointment through our website, or visit our clinic at 710 South Brookhurst St, in Anaheim, California, for a walk-in appointment.
+For more information about drug screening or an appointment with us at SoCal Urgent Care, contact us or schedule an appointment through our website, or visit our clinic at 710 South Brookhurst St, in Anaheim, California, for a walk-in appointment.
 We serve patients from Anaheim CA, Buena Park CA, La Palma CA, Cerritos CA, Placentia CA, Stanton CA, and surrounding areas.